 The actinides have lower ionization enthalpies than lanthanides because 5f electrons are more effectively shielded from nuclear charge than 4f.

 Oxidation State of Actinides

-Actinides are better complexing agents than lanthanides due to the smaller size but higher nuclear charge.
-They can form Pπ – complexes also.
+Actinides are better complexing agents than lanthanides due to their smaller size but higher nuclear charge.
+They can form Pπ – complexes as well.

 Chemical Reactivity of Actinides

-Because of the lower ionization energy, actinides are electropositive than lanthanides and most reactive.
-They react with hot water.
-React with oxidizing agents and form a passive coating.
-Form halides and hydrides.
+Because of the lower ionization energy, actinides are more electropositive than lanthanides and most reactive.
+They react with hot water and react with oxidizing agents and form a passive coating, forming halides and hydrides.
 Actinides are strong reducing agents.

 Physical Properties of Actinides

-Density: All actinides except thorium and americium have high density.
+Density of Actinides: All actinides except thorium and americium have very high densities.

-Melting and Boiling Points: Actinides have fairly high melting points like lanthanides but there is no definite trend in the melting and boiling point of lanthanides.
+Melting and Boiling Points of Actinides: Actinides have fairly high melting points, like lanthanides, but there is no definite trend in the melting and boiling point of lanthanides.

-Magnetic Properties: All actinides are paramagnetic in nature, which depends on the presence of unpaired electrons.
-The orbital angular moment is quenched because of the shielding of 5f electrons so that observed magnetic moment is less than the calculated.
+Magnetic Properties of Actinides: All actinides are paramagnetic in nature, which depends on the presence of unpaired electrons.
+The orbital angular moment is quenched because of the shielding of 5f electrons so that the observed magnetic moment is less than the calculated.